Denied Workers’ Compensation Claims In MN

 Workers’ Compensation Court Of Appeals

 If the administrative law judge denies your claim, that is not the last step.
 When necessary, we will take your case to the next level, the Workers’ Compensation Court of Appeals.
 This is a significantly different style of appeal.
 There is no hearing.
 We must instead prepare all of the evidence carefully in written form to make certain the board understands why we are requesting workers’ compensation benefits.
-We are skilled in these types of appeals.
+Our MN denied work comp claim lawyers are skilled in these types of appeals.

 Minnesota Supreme Court